linyuiz/EviAnn_update/README.md

 ```

 # Run log

 Here are the results of a test conducted on a fish genome.
 EviAnn estimated the final gene count to be approximately 25,000 , which is consistent with the published version that also reports around 25,000 genes.
 <div align="center"><img src="https://s2.loli.net/2025/05/18/sVYTAckwehzGnKR.png" alt="Your Image Description" /></div>

+# Main output

+In the output directory, the main files include: EviAnn.gene.gff, EviAnn.pep.fa, EviAnn.cds.fa, and EviAnn.transcripts.fa, which are the gene GFF3 file with pseudogene annotations, protein sequences, CDS sequences, and transcript sequences, respectively.

 # Interpreting the output